SUNRUSE-Junk-Drawer/sunruse-influx-libraries/readme.md

 Calls the "predicate" function for each item in "list", with the following as input:
 * item: The item to map.
 * data: "data" from the input.
+* index: The 1-based position in the list of this item.
 And returns the number of "predicate" calls which returned true, as an integer.

 #### all (unimplemented)